Shop with Confidence! Get Jeana's quick skincare picks – Start Now!

 Best Products for Dry Skin

-If your skin feels tight, rough, or flaky, you may be experiencing dry skin — a condition where the skin produces too little oil to maintain a healthy moisture barrier.
-Unlike dehydration (which is a lack of water), dry skin lacks lipids, the natural oils that keep skin soft and supple.
-Environmental stress, aging, harsh cleansers, and over-exfoliation can all worsen dryness, leaving skin looking dull and feeling uncomfortable.
+If your skin feels tight, rough, or flaky, you may be experiencing dry skin—a condition where the skin produces too little oil to maintain a healthy moisture barrier.
+Unlike dehydration (which is a lack of water), dry skin lacks lipids, the natural oils that keep skin soft, comfortable, and resilient.
+Environmental stress, aging, harsh cleansers, and over-exfoliation can all worsen dryness, leaving skin dull and uncomfortable.

 Frequently Asked Questions